polyphony-chat/docs/SPECIFICATION.md

 **Example:**
 Say that Alice is on server A, and Bob is on server B. Alice wants to send a message to Bob.
+For this, Alice has to interact with the foreign server B.

 Alice's client will send a message to their home server (Server A), asking it to generate a one-time use federation token for registering on server B. Alice takes this token and sends it to server B. Server B will then ask server A if the token is valid.
 If all goes well, server B will send a newly generated session token back to Alice's client.
 Alice's client can then authenticate with server B using this token, and send the message to server B. Server B will then send the message to Bob's client.